Art week and gallery inspiration

 Rotondes – Bonnevoie

 A gallery in a tunnel located in part of the underground casemates of Luxembourg.
 Now owned by BCEE bank, it exhibits mainly contemporary Luxembourgish artists and a permanent collection by Edward Steichen.
-This gallery is currently closed due to Covid restrictions but you can view Gilliane Warzée's extraordinary exhibition "Immersion" digitally.
+This gallery is open exclusively by registration on Sunday afternoons.

 Head to Clervaux Castle for The Family of Man exhibition of more than 500 photographs from 68 counties compiled by Luxembourgish-American photographer Edward Steichen for the Museum of Modern Art in New York.
 A post-war manifesto for peace and equality, it includes photographs by Robert Doisneau and Ansel Adams.
 Opening hours and tariffs are available here.
 A former water-tower in Dudelange houses another Steichen collection of photography documenting the Great Depression in rural America entitled The Bitter Years.
-Opening hours and tariffs are available here.
+The collection is currently undergoing restoration.

-The Galerie Beim Engel on Rue de la Loge regularly hosts exhibitions of Luxembourgish and international artists.
-It's free and open every day except Monday from 10.00 to 12.00 and 13.00 to 19.00.
+The Galerie Beim Engel on rue de la Loge regularly hosts exhibitions of Luxembourgish and international artists.
+It's free and open Monday, then Wednesday to Friday 11.00 to 17.00 and Saturday 11.00 to 15.00.
 A list of events is available on its Facebook page.

-Founded in 1949, the Schortgen Gallery displays figurative and abstract contemporary art, with a gallery in the City and one in Esch-sur-Alzette, which regularly run solo artist exhibitions.
+Founded in 1949, the Schortgen Gallery displays figurative and abstract contemporary art, with a gallery in the city which regularly run solo artist exhibitions.
 You can find location details here, but entry is often by private viewing, so drop them an email.

 Art lover Luc Schroeder shares his taste for contemporary art at Mob-Art Studio located at 56 Grand Rue.
 Photography is at the heart of exhibitions, but it also displays painting, sculpture and video.

-Contemporary urban art is on display at the Gallery 1:1 located at 31 Rue de Strasbourg.
-Created by Sumo, who recently spray painted a Luxair plane, it also houses his studio.
+Contemporary urban art is on display at the Gallery 1:1 located at 31 rue de Strasbourg.
+Created by Sumo, it also houses his studio.

 Head westwards to Beckerich for the Mille Galerie housed in a refurbished mill.
-Open Wednesday to Saturday 14.00 to 20.00 and Sunday 14.00 to 18.00.
+Open Wednesday to Saturday 14.00 to 20.00 and Sunday 14.00 to 18.00 (check the gallery is open before heading out).
 Also west in Koerich, the Sixth Floor collective of artists display their work at an End of Year show.
 In Bettembourg, Galerie d'Art Maggy Stein (named after a local artist who died in 1999) hosts an eclectic array of sculptures, installations, paintings and graphic art.

 Mobile art galleries and platforms